markadoucette/markdoucette-web/README.md

 ## About This Project

 This portfolio was built to showcase my experience in data science, AI leadership, and technical expertise while demonstrating modern web development practices.
-The site features a clean, professional design with interactive components and responsive layouts.
+The site features a clean, professional design with interactive components, an AI-powered support automation demo, and responsive layouts.

 ### Why I Built This

 As a data and AI professional with 18+ years of experience, I wanted to create a portfolio that would:

 - Showcase my technical background and leadership experience
-- Demonstrate my ability to work with modern web technologies
+- Demonstrate my ability to work with modern web technologies and AI integration
 - Provide a platform to share my professional journey
 - Serve as a learning resource for others building similar projects
+- Illustrate practical AI implementation in real-world scenarios

 ## Tech Stack